 How deep can I dig before calling 811?

 It would help if you did not dig before calling 811.
 If you try to dig only a few inches to plant small flowers, even then, you need to call 811.
-Usually, people that try to plant gardens, flowers, and bushes can cut the buried utility lines.
+Usually, people who try to plant gardens, flowers, and bushes can cut the buried utility lines.

 811 is a free service available nationwide, 24 hours a day and seven days a week, so there isn’t an excuse for not being aware of its existence.
 All you have to do is log on to their website (www.call811.com) or dial 8-1-1 from anywhere in the United States to request help locating underground utilities near your proposed project site so that appropriate steps may be taken before beginning any project that would involve digging into the ground.
 On average, you will only have to wait about two business days after submitting your request for work crews to arrive at your location and begin marking off any possible hazardous areas with flags, paint, or stakes, depending on which method is used in your state/region.